TechStuff2020/CashPlus-Portfolio/README.md

 ### I like this!
 How can I support this initiative?

 Firstly, thank you!
 If you're a techie, feel free to pull and contribute to the repo.
 It is open source.
-If you wish to use/customize the software, send an email to hello-at-portfoliodoc.app If you've excess idle cash, consider [buying me a coffee](https://www.buymeacoffee.com/githubtech2020).
+If you wish to use/customize the software, send an email to hello-(at)-portfoliodoc.app If you've excess idle cash, consider [buying me a coffee](https://www.buymeacoffee.com/githubtech2020).